potassco/clorm/docs/clorm/predicate.rst

       entity = ConstantField
       num = IntegerField(default=0)

-With the above class definitions we can instantiate some objects:
+Typically, when instantiating a predicate all field values must be provided.
+The exception is when the field has been defined with a default value, such as with the above definition for the ``num`` field of the ``Pets``.
+So, with the above class definitions we can instantiate some objects:

 .. code-block:: python

    fact1 = Address(entity="bob", details="Sydney uni")
    fact2 = Pets(entity="bob")
    fact3 = Pets(entity="bill", num=2)

-When instantiating a predicate all field values must be specified, unless the field has a default value, such as with the ``fact2`` instantiation of ``Pets``.

 When this Python code is imported into the Clingo solver it will correspond to the following *ground atoms* (i.e., facts):